meilisearch/documentation/reference/features/geosearch.md

 ### Ranking rules

-Sorting around a geographic location is included in the `"sort"` ranking rule.

 By default, MeiliSearch emphasizes relevant sorting over exhaustive sorting.
 This means our engine first finds the most relevant results and only then orders matches based on the values given to the `sort` search parameter, such as the `_geoPoint` sorting function.

+Sorting around a geographic location is controlled by the `"sort"` ranking rule.

 [You can read more about the `"sort"` ranking rule and how to customize it on our dedicated sorting guide.](/reference/features/sorting.md#sorting-and-custom-ranking-rules)

 ## Finding the distance between a document and a `_geoPoint`

 When using `_geoPoint`, all returned documents will contain one extra field: `_geoDistance`.
-As its name indicates, `_geoDistance` indicates the distance in meters between the specified `_geoPoint` and the document:
+As its name indicates, `_geoDistance` contains the distance in meters between the specified `_geoPoint` and a document's `_geo` data:

 ```json
 [